djurasze/SociableDomainUnitTesting/README.md

 concentrate on potential problems that can occur in projects that have a more complicated business domain.

-Testing is a broad topic with many nuances, so here i will only focus on a single pattern called "Sociable Unit Testing".
+Testing is a broad topic with many nuances, so here I will only focus on a single pattern called "Sociable Unit Testing".
 While it may not be as widely recognized, it can still serve as a valuable alternative to traditional unit tests.